Christie's: 21st century

 In 2002, Christie's France held its first auction in Paris.

 Like Sotheby's, Christie's became increasingly involved in high-profile private transactions.
 In 2006, Christie's offered a reported $21M guarantee to the Donald Judd Foundation and displayed the artist's works for five weeks in an exhibition that later won an AICA award for "Best Installation in an Alternative Space".
-In 2007 it brokered a $68M deal that transferred Thomas Eakins's The Gross Clinic (1875) from the Jefferson Medical College at the Thomas Jefferson University in Philadelphia to joint ownership by the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.
+In 2007 it brokered a $68M deal that transferred Thomas Eakins' The Gross Clinic (1875) from the Jefferson Medical College at the Thomas Jefferson University in Philadelphia to joint ownership by the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.
 In the same year, the Haunch of Venison gallery became a subsidiary of the company.

 On 28 December 2008, The Sunday Times reported that Pinault's debts left him "considering" the sale of Christie's and that a number of "private equity groups" were thought to be interested in its acquisition.
 In January 2009, the company employed 2,100 people worldwide, though an unspecified number of staff and consultants were soon to be cut due to a worldwide downturn in the art market; later news reports said that 300 jobs would be cut.
 With sales for premier Impressionist, Modern, and contemporary artworks tallying only US$248.8M in comparison to US$739M just a year before, a second round of job cuts began after May 2009.

 In 2012, Impressionist works, which dominated the market during the 1980s boom, were replaced by contemporary art as Christie's top category.
 Asian art was the third most lucrative area.
 With income from classic auctioneering falling, treaty sales made £413.4 million ($665M) in the first half of 2012, an increase of 53% on the same period last year; they now represent more than 18% of turnover.
-The company has since promoted curated events, centred on a theme rather than an art classification or time period.
+The company has since promoted curated events, centered on a theme rather than an art classification or time period.

 As part of a companywide review in 2017, Christie's announced the layoffs of 250 employees, or 12 per cent of the total work force, based mainly in Britain and Europe.

 In June 2021, Christie's Paris held its first sale dedicated to women artists, most notably Louise Moillon's Nature morte aux raisins et pêches.

 In 2022 Christie's sold $8.4bn in art and luxury goods, an all-time high for any auction house.

 Christie's agreed to acquire American classic car auction house, Gooding & Company, in September 2024.